dbpedia/dbpedia-links/README.md

 ## How to join & responsibilities
-Sign up and send an email to DBpedia developers list.
+Sign up and send an email to DBpedia developers list or to hellmann _ at _ informatik.uni-leipzig.de .
 If you are accepted, you will get write access to the repository.

-Please help to:
-- merge pull request
-- keep the repository clean
+Please also help to (1) merge pull request (2) keep the repository clean

 # Usage and Workflow